unicorks/unicorks/README.md

 - 👋 Hi, I’m @unicorks, a student.
 - 👀 I’m interested in reading and learning about technology.
-- 🌱 I’m currently doing The Odin Project.
+- 🌱 I’m currently doing The Odin Project, have nearly finished CS50x
-- 💞️ I started learning a few months ago
+- 💞️ I started learning about a year ago
 - 📫 How to reach me- femmesensuale#7786 on discord